arlogy/jsu/doc/jsu_common.md

 `cache` is optional and defaults to an internal object value.
-It applies from the first call to `JsuCmn.cloneDeep()` to recursive calls if there are any, as for an array for example.
+It applies from the first call to `JsuCmn.cloneDeep()` to recursive calls if there are any, as for an array and its elements for example.

 `cloneCustomImpl` is optional and the most important parameter when creating custom clones.